ryansun96/RedditGCTopics/README.md

 Some posts have been tagged by their OP with "flairs", which is Reddit's way of saying tags.
 We use those as training/testing dataset to train a Naive Bayes classifier, then use it to tag untagged posts.
 Choice of using Naive Bayes, rather than Support Vector Machine or other classifiers, is due to one author being a firm proponent of Bayesian statistics.

+There was discussion within the group, on whether a single model should be trained on all subreddits, or separate models for each subreddit.
+Argument for the first approach included:

+  1. More data could improve model accuracy;
+  2. It should be safe to assume that different subreddits had similar language pattern for the same topic.

+Argument for the second approach included:

+  1. Different subreddits used different tags for similar topics.
+Modeling them altogether would force the model to differentiate among those, which made no sense.

+We proceeded with the second approach, separate models for each subreddit.

 - Unsupervised learning - topic modeling with LDA

 To quote Spark's [documentation](https://spark.apache.org/docs/2.2.0/mllib-clustering.html#latent-dirichlet-allocation-lda), Latent Dirichlet Allocation (**LDA**) is a topic model which infers topics from a collection of text documents.
 LDA can be thought of as a clustering algorithm as follows: